wvhulle/streams-eurorust-2025/slides/04-example-double.typ

     These types may contain pointers to their own fields.
 Moving them in memory would invalidate those internal pointers, causing use-after-free.

-    *Key insight:* `!Unpin` is rare and usually intentional for async/self-referential types.
+    #conclusion[`!Unpin` is rare and usually intentional for async/self-referential types.]

   ]